tenpuradon/TrampDDCalc/README.md

 Skill direction must be specified by B or F, otherwise Back flipping bonus will not be applied
 Auto Detect F/B auto applies Back Flip Bonus for all skills not ending in half turn

-I forgot to add functionality to delete a individual skill from log. late. probably
+I forgot to add functionality to delete a individual skill from log. later. probably